etops/node-ottoman/README.md

 This function is not used in ow-back nor in node-ottoman, it might make sense to delete it or at least all the tests for it.

+### Ottoman connections not closing

+Ottoman connections, created by `H.setupOttoman`, are still running when all tests are finished.
+Here is the [issue](https://github.com/couchbaselabs/node-ottoman/issues/186), which links to an open issue in SDK.
+This was solved by adding `--exit` to mocha script in package.json.

 ## License

 Copyright 2013 Couchbase Inc.